 Make a goal to find a positive after every shot and at least 3 positive things after every round.
 After a while, you’ll find yourself searching for the positives a lot more in any situation (and replacing negatives) and you’ll cultivate a much better attitude for successful golf.

-3. Focus attention outside of yourself
+3. Focus attention outside of yourself to play better golf under pressure

 One tendency of a lot of amateur golfers when playing under pressure is to get focused on the body and making a good swing or stroke.
 They try to steer the shot instead of trusting their swing.
 Their focus becomes more “internal”, instead of on the desired outcome.
 Conscious control of any movement makes it less smooth and fluid, which is required for your best good golf.